Fall Simmering Recipes

 Ingredients in This Recipe

-1. Apples: Sweet, fresh base aroma
+1. Apples (2-3, sliced): Create a sweet, fresh base aroma

-2. Cinnamon sticks: Warm and comforting scent
+2. Cinnamon sticks (2): Add a warm, comforting scent

 Ingredient Substitutions